MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 #### Architecture components

-The baseline must have prescriptive recommendations for the main components of the workload.
+The baseline needs prescriptive recommendations for the main components of the workload.
 These usually include technical controls for networking, identity, compute, and data.
 Reference the security baselines provided by the platform and add the missing controls to the architecture.

 #### Development processes